-If the change is reported by someone acting on your behalf, it could result in a delay to it being processed.
+If someone is acting on your behalf the process might take longer.
 Find out more about attorneys, deputies and appointees

 When to tell us about a change

-You will need to tell us about a change within one month of the date of the change.
-If you report the change later than this, you will only receive the increase in your entitlement the Monday after you have reported the change.
+You need to report the change within a month of the change.
+If you report it later than this, you will only receive the increase in your entitlement from the Monday after reporting the change.

-When we have received your application form we will send you an email.
-It will tell you if you need to provide further documents to support your application.
+When we receive your application form we'll email you.
+We'll tell you if you need to provide further documents to support your application.
 For information on the type of documents which are acceptable see our guidance for providing evidence for Housing Benefit and Council Tax Support.

 If you cannot provide the evidence required on time, please contact us using the Benefits General Enquiry form